-The 2016/2017 fiscal year budget represented the Government's focus on decreasing public debt and its belief that Bermuda's economic foundations must be strengthened.
-To achieve this goal, the Government has followed a year-to-year, two-track strategy to strike a balance between responsible growth and disciplined financial management.
-The first track seeks to implement specific pro-growth economic policies to stimulate foreign investment, boost the tourism sector and create new jobs.
-The second track seeks to eliminate wasteful government spending, thereby reducing the national debt over time.
-The Government expects that these policies, which have resulted in growth of the Bermuda economy for the first time since the recession that began in 2008, will continue to result in more jobs, prosperity, opportunity, and stability in the years to come.
+The 2018/2019 fiscal year budget represented the Government's focus on targeted investment in growth, while maintaining fiscal discipline thereby decreasing public debt.
+To achieve this goal, the Government will follow a year-to-year, strategy to strike a balance between responsible economic growth and disciplined financial management.
+This strategy seeks to implement specific pro-growth economic policies to stimulate foreign investment, boost the tourism sector and create jobs, while at the same time controlling spending, thereby reducing the national debt and deficit over time.
+The Government expects that these policies will continue to generate more employment, prosperity, opportunity, and stability in the years to come.

 Bermuda continues to maintain an economy focused on international business, finance, tourism and construction.
+Twelve out of the fifteen reporting industries experienced GDP growth in 2017.
 The following table shows GDP by industry for the years indicated.

-Nominal gross domestic product by economic sector 2011-2015
+Real gross domestic product(1) by economic sector 2013-2017